-Data-Driven Nature of Region-Merging Segmentation

-Algorithms and Impact of Image Tiling:
+B. Data-Driven Nature of Region-Merging Segmentation Algorithms and Impact of Image Tiling:

 Image tiling has an impact on the resulting segments.
 The region-merging procedure can be seen as a succession of operations on a graph.
 At the beginning of the segmentation procedure, each node represents a segment of one pixel and has four or eight edges depending on the choice of the neighbor connectivity.
 During the different stages of the algorithm, the graph is modified, as some pairs of segments are merged at each iteration.
 Operations on a node at a certain iteration require transforming and getting information from other nodes and edges.
-A decision to merge two segments leads to the fusion of two nodes in the graph.
+A decision to merge two segments leads to the fusion of two nodes in the graph as in fig below.

 All the nodes have to be explored at each iteration to determine whether they have to be merged or not.
 This implies that a new iteration can be performed on the graph if all the nodes were processed at the previous iteration.

-characteristics, region-merging Based on these algorithms belong to the irregular data-driven algorithms category [28].
+Based on these characteristics, regionmerging algorithms belong to the irregular data-driven algorithms category.
 Applying image tiling on an initial graph modifies the initial set of edges for the nodes located on the borders of the tiles.
-After having performed one iteration of the region-merging procedure, these nodes might merge with different nodes from the ones expected and lead to different segments.
-As consequence, resulting а the neighborhood of other additional segments will be different.
+After having performed one iteration of the region-merging procedure, these nodes might merge with different nodes from the ones expected and lead to different resulting segments.

+As a consequence, the neighborhood of other additional segments will be different.
 This impact might be propagated to other segments over the segmentation procedure.
-Above Fig. illustrates the impact of image tiling on a regionmerging segmentation result.
-The study of this impact of image tiling was first introduced in [7], where the green segments in Fig. 3 were qualified as contagious.
+Above Fig. illustrates the impact of image tiling on a region-merging segmentation result.
+The study of this impact of image tiling was first introduced in [7], where the green segments in Fig 1 were qualified as contagious.
 Also, in [9], the authors explain that image tiling leads to non-optimal fusions of segments due to the absence of knowledge of some segments, which belong to other tiles.

-Tile-Based Framework for Region-Merging Segmentation of Large Images
+3.3 Tile-Based Framework for Region Merging Segmentation of Large Images: